n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 helm list --all --all-namespaces
 ```

 8. Now we should replace hardcoded values in the manifest files with variable names that match values in the values file.
-Open the values.yaml file and add the code below:
+From the editor open the ~/helm-training/learn-helm-to-deploy-to-AKS/test-app/values.yaml file and add the code below:

 ```
 deployment: